 Subsequently, we tested how the sequence length affected the relative advantage conferred by a confirmatory bias.
-In Figure 4a, we show that the advantage for the confirmatory over the unbiased model holds true for all but the very shortest sequences and continues to grow up to sequences of 1024 trials.
-Finally, the confirmatory model is most advantageous at intermediate levels of decision noise (as quantified here by the softmax temperature).
-As we have seen, the relative numerical and statistical advantage is lower if we assume no decision noise, but as decision noise grows to the extent that performance tends toward random, all differences between different update policies disappear (Figure 4b).
+In Fig. 4a, we show that the advantage for the confirmatory over the unbiased model holds true for all but the very shortest sequences and continues to grow up to sequences of 1024 trials.
+Finally, the confirmatory model is most advantageous at intermediate levels of decisions noise (as quantified here by the softmax temperature).
+As we have seen, the relative numerical and statistical advantage is lower if we assume no decision noise, but as decision noise grows to the extent that performance tends towards random, all differences between different update policies disappear (Fig. 4b).

-Many decisions that humans and animals face in natural environments involve choices among multiple options; hence, we investigated if the confirmation bias also brings an advantage in such situations.
-The confirmation model can be naturally extended to multiple options by applying the update of equation 2.2 to all unchosen options.
-Figure S1 in the online supplementary information shows that confirmation bias also increases the average outcome for extended learning environments with more than two options.
+Many decisions faced by humans and animals in natural environments involve choices between multiple options, hence we investigated if the confirmation bias also brings an advantage in such situations.
+The confirmation model can be naturally extended to multiple options by applying the update of Equation 4 to all unchosen options.
+Fig. s1 show that confirmation bias also increases the average outcome for extended learning environments with more than two options.

-Finally, we performed simulations of the experiment by Palminteri et al. (2017) in order to see where human participants' learning rates combinations stand in terms of performance.
-In this study, participants made choices between two options and received feedback on the outcomes of both options.
+Lastly, we performed simulations of the experiment by Palminteri et al. (2017) in order to see where human participants' learning rates combinations stand in terms of performance.
+In this study, participants made choices between two options and received feedback on outcomes of both options.
 The task involved choices in multiple conditions in which the participants could receive outcomes -1 or 1.
-In some conditions, the reward probabilities were constant, while in others, 1 reversal occurred.
-We simulated the confirmation model in the same sets of conditions that participants experienced, with the same number of trials.
-We used the values of softmax temperature estimated from individual participants by fitting the confirmation model to their behavior (data are available at https: //doi.org/10.6084/m9.figshare.4265408.v1).
+In some conditions the reward probabilities were constant, while on others 1 reversal occurred.
+We simulated the confirmation model in the same sets of conditions that were experienced by participants, with the same number of trials.
+We used the values of softmax temperature estimated from individual participants by fitting the confirmation model to their behaviour (data is available at https://doi.org/10.6084/m9.figshare.4265408.v1).
 These estimated parameter values of the confirmation model were reported by Palminteri et al. (2017).

-Figure 5 shows for each participant, the simulated performance of all combinations of learning rates considering their level of decision noise as observed during the experiment, as well as their fitted learning rates.
-As expected, most participants' learning rates combinations fall in the vicinity of the best-performing learning rates combinations, above the diagonal.
+Fig. 5 shows for each participant, the simulated performance of all learning rates combinations considering their level of decision noise as observed during the experiment, as well as their fitted learning rates.
+As expected, most participants' learning rates combinations fall in the vicinity of the best performing learning rates combinations, above the diagonal.
+This tends to confirm the hypothesis that humans use "biased" learning rates because this increased reward in the presence of noise in the decision process.